Corn smut: Recipes of Mexico

 A simple Mexican-style succotash can be made from chorizo, onions, garlic, serrano peppers, huitlacoche, and shrimp with salsa taquera.
 The mild, earthy flavors of the huitlacoche blend nicely with the fats of the chorizo and bond to mellow out the heat from the peppers and salsa.

-Another Maya favorite on the Riviera Maya (Cancun to Tulum) is to add huitlacoche to omelettes.
-Once again, its earthy flavors bond with the fats that cook the eggs to mellow the flavors into a truffle-like taste.
+Another Maya favorite on the Riviera Maya (Cancún to Tulum) is to add huitlacoche to omelets.
+Its earthy flavors bond with the fats that cook the eggs to mellow the flavors into a truffle-like taste.

 Huitlacoche is also popular in quesadillas with Mexican cheese, sautéed onions, and tomatoes.

 The blueish color transforms into the recognizable black color only with heat.
 Any dish with huitlacoche must include a slow simmer of the fungus until it becomes black, which also removes most of the starch of the corn, and what is left is a black oily paste.

 Availability

-In Mexico, huitlacoche is mostly consumed fresh and can be purchased at restaurants or street or farmer's markets throughout the country and, to a much lesser extent, can also be purchased as a canned good in some markets and via the internet.
+In Mexico, huitlacoche is mostly consumed fresh and can be purchased at restaurants, streets, or farmer's markets throughout the country and, to a much lesser extent, can also be purchased as a canned good in some markets and via the internet.
 Farmers in the countryside spread the spores around intentionally to create more of the fungus.
-In some parts of the country, they call the fungus "hongo de maiz", i.e. "maize fungus".
+In some parts of the country, they call the fungus "hongo de maiz", i.e., "maize fungus".

 Nutritional value

 When corn smut grows on a corn cob, it changes the nutritional worth of the corn it affects.
-Corn smut contains much more protein than regular corn does.
+Corn smut contains more proteins than the uninfected grains normally do.
 The amino acid lysine, of which corn contains very little, abounds in corn smut.